3 strategies to make friends IRL - even if you feel socially left behind

 2. How to have comfortable interaction

 To lay the foundation of friendship, you want to get to know each other in a pleasant way.
-Therefore you need two things.
+So you need two things.
 A comfortable setting and friendly interaction.

 Besides friendly interaction, there are more types.
 Like romantic or professional, but those are meant for different kinds of relationships.